-These West Coast miners from the end of the 19th century pause in their labours.
+Two late-19th-century West Coast miners pause in their labours.
 The traditional technique for extracting coal, which miners brought from Britain, depended entirely on muscle power.
-Miners chopped out coal with picks and then shovelled it into waiting carts.
-In the sound file, a group of former miners from Dobson on the West Coast describe the wet and sooty conditions in which they used to work.
+Miners chopped out coal with picks and then shovelled it into carts.
+In the sound file, former miners from Dobson on the West Coast describe the wet and sooty conditions in which they had worked.

 Sound file from Radio New Zealand Sound Archives Ngā Taonga Kōrero.
 Any re-use of this audio is a breach of copyright.
 To request a copy of the recording, contact Sound Archives Ngā Taonga Kōrero (Spectrum 865 – the black seam/Reference number CDR742).

 Permission of the Alexander Turnbull Library, National Library of New Zealand, Te Puna Mātauranga o Aotearoa, must be obtained before any re-use of this image.